 If the concepts good/bad didn't exist, people's self-esteem would not be so dependent on someone else's opinion of them.
 We would not feel the need to people please or fish for compliments or do something `right' to receive approval.
 We would not do things that go against the grain in order to fit in, be accepted and be loved.
 Maybe less crime would be committed when teenagers (and adults) did not feel they needed to show off and prove that they're somebody,.
 There would be less lies as people would not need to pretend to be other than they are.

 Accepting Things (and People) The Way They Are

 Let's play at eliminating some words from our vocabulary (or at least from our concepts.)
-Ask your mind to alert you each time you catalog something as good or bad, happy or sad, etc. You'll be surprised at how often you evaluate and judge things as acceptable or not, right or wrong, etc.
+Ask your mind to alert you each time you catalog something as good or bad, right or wrong, etc. You might be surprised at how often you evaluate and judge things as acceptable or not, right or wrong, etc.

 It's a mind opening experience in itself to simply be aware of the value judgments we have been making.
 And that's not good or bad -- it simply is!